DanSpicyTaco/DanSpicyTaco.github.io/src/distributed_systems/fault_tolerance.md

 - _Maintainability_: how easily a failed system can be repaired.
   This includes automatic recovery.

-### Case Study: AWS Failure 2011
+## Case Study: AWS Failure 2011

-- AWS failure - fault tolerance mechanisms made everything worse and crashed the entire system
+_When_: April 21, 2011

+_Where_: EBS (and then RDS) in US East region

+_Length_: Entire region was unavailable for 2 days

+_Causes_: reconfiguration error and re-mirroring storm.

+_Timeline_:

+- A routine network update pushed a network config error to all EBS servers.
-- Network config error - primary network was redirected to secondary network
+  - The primary network ended up being redirected to the secondary network.
-- Nodes couldn’t find it’s mirrors (replicas)
+- Secondary network became saturated.
+- Servers couldn't locate its mirrors due to the saturated network.
+  - When a server can't locate a mirror, it _re-mirrors_ (creates a new mirror).
-- Volumes were blocked because you couldn’t re-mirror - disk space had run out + secondary network was saturated
+- Volumes became blocked because servers couldn't re-mirror, as disk space had run out.
-- Control plane server had thread starvation (no threads active) → took down other AZs
+  - This led to 13% of volumes in one availability zone dropping.
+- Broken volumes led to thread starvation on the _control plane server_ (manager of a region)
+  - Became overloaded with API errors
+  - Crashed other AZs in the same region, leading to an outage in the whole region

+_Lesson learnt_:

+- Make control plane APIs AZ aware
-- Potential fixes: make the CPs availability zone aware, decrease timeout length
+- Decrease timeout length to avoid thread starvation

-### Failures and Faults

-Terminology:
+## Terminology

 - _Failure_: when a system cannot provide its services in a specified manner.
 - _Error_: the **part of the system** which lead to a failure.